ingridhoffman/ingridhoffman.github.io/README.md

 - react-scroll - single page scrolling navigation
 - react-hook-form - form validation
 - Cloudinary - image delivery

-### Known Issues

-- Need to implement collapsible sidebar for mobile viewing
-- Contact form does not yet have functionality
+- Email.js - contact form

 ### Desired Improvements

 - Quote of the day in header - utilize AWS database?
-- add icons for technologies used on projects
-- add carousel for more project info
+- add carousel for additional project info

 Please feel free to submit more ideas for improving this site!

 # Credits

 Icons:

 - problem by Becris from the Noun Project
 - Idea by Gregor Cresnar from the Noun Project
 - grow by priyanka from the Noun Project